 AIR GENERAL PERMIT MODIFICATIONS (62-210.200, 62-210.300, 62-210.310) FLDEP has proposed amendments to paragraph 62-210.300(3)(a), F.A.C., to update provisions for exemptions from permitting for fossil fuel steam generators, hot water generators, and other external combustion heating units with heat input capacity less than 100 million British thermal units (Btu) per hour.
-The rule revision will allow sources subject to 40 CFR Part 63, Subpart JJJJJJ to remain exempt from permitting.
-This rule development proposes to amend Rule 62-210.310, F.A.C. to address the circumstances under which temporary sources, including emissions units operating under an Air General Permit registration, may collocate at an otherwise permitted facility.
+The rule revision will allow sources subject to 40 CFR Part 63, Subpart JJJJJJJ to remain exempt from permitting.
+This rule development proposes to amend Rule 62-210.310, F.A.C., to address the circumstances under which temporary sources, including emissions units operating under an Air General Permit registration, may collocate at an otherwise permitted facility.
 It eliminates the Air General Permit Registration fee for facilities that register using FLDEP's Air General Permit Electronic Registration System (AGPERS), and clarifies and corrects existing language in Rules 62-210.200, .300 and .310, F.A.C.
 A Notice of Development of Rulemaking was published 1 MAY 14.
 FLDEP POC: Terri Long, (850) 717-9023.

 THREATENED AND ENDANGERED SPECIES (5I-8.001, 5I-8.002, 5I-8.003, 5I-8.004) The Florida Department of Agriculture and Consumer Services (DACS) has proposed 5I-8.001, 5I-8.002, 5I-8.003, and 5I-8.004, F.A.C.
 The proposed rule provides a presumption of compliance from incidental take of state imperiled species through implementation of voluntary Florida Forestry Wildlife Best Management Practices (WBMPs).
 The proposed rule establishes a procedure for applicants submitting a "Notice of Intent to Implement" Florida Forestry WBMPs.
-When the Notice of Intent to Implement is filed with the Florida DACS--as well as the Florida Forest Service (FFS), and the Florida Fish and Wildlife Conservation Commission (FFWCC)--and the Florida Forestry WBMPs are implemented, the landowner has a presumption of compliance from incidental take of state imperiled species.
-This proposed rule provides that when Florida Forestry WBMPs are not physically observable in the field, participants must preserve sufficient documentation to confirm implementation of the Florida Forestry WBMPs identified in the Notice of Intent to Implement.
-All field activities and documentation related to Florida Forestry WBMP implementation are subject to FFS and FFWCC inspection.
+When the Notice of Intent to Implement is filed with the Florida DACS--as well as with the Florida Forestry WBMPs.
+When the Notice of Intent to Implement of compliance from incidental take of state imperiled species.
+This proposed rule provides that when Florida Forestry WBMPs are not physically observable in the field, participants must preserve sufficient documentation to confirm implementation related to Florida Forestry WBMP implementation are subject to FFS and FFWCC inspection.
 The Notice of Proposed Rules was published 19 MAY 14, comments were due 9 JUN 14, and a meeting was held 20 JUN 14.
 POC: Jeffery Vowell, (850) 681-5943.

-UNIFORM MITIGATION ASSESSMENT METHOD (62-345.100, .200, .300, .400, .500, .600, .900)FLDEP has proposed amendments to clarify and ensure consistent application of the Uniform Mitigation Assessment Method (UMAM) rule.
-Amendments address application of UMAM to wetland and upland assessment areas where preservation as mitigation is proposed, a revised method to ensure equal evaluation is used when calculating the preservation adjustment factor, and clarified application of the UMAM for assessment areas artificially created or significantly altered from historic or natural condition.
+UNIFORM MITIGATION ASSESSMENT METHOD (62-345.100, .200, .300, .400, .500, .600, .900) FLDEP has proposed amendments to clarify and ensure consistent application of the Uniform Mitigation Assessment Method (UMAM) rule.
+Amendments address application of UMAM to wetland and upland assessment areas where preservation as mitigation is proposed, and a revised method to ensure equal evaluation is used when calculating the preservation adjustment factor.
+Amendments also clarified application of the UMAM for assessment areas artificially created or significantly altered from their historic or natural condition.
 Guidance will be provided to clarify time-lag and risk factor determination, and to assist in designation and classification of Florida's native community types.
 Clarification and guidance will also be provided regarding application of the UMAM to quantitative assessment of location and landscape support values, assessment of wetland functions as provided by surrounding upland communities, and in evaluation of contributions of the assessment area to water bodies and wetlands.
 Application of the UMAM to benthic communities will be clarified to provide specific guidance and criteria for assessment of sea grass, hard bottom, and other submerged communities.
 UMAM form improvements will better track steps and processes outlined by rule language, and facilitate long-term tracking of wetland functional losses and gains.
 A Notice of Rulemaking Development was published on 3 MAY 13.
 A workshop was held 26 JUN 13.
 FLDEP POC: John Humphreys, (850) 245-8487.